I-Am-Nicholas/thermostat2/README.md

 - git clone https://github.com/marudine/thermostat.git

-- From the same directory, type  - open assets/index.html
+- From the same directory type into your console - open assets/index.html

 ## To Run Jasmine Tests

-- From the same directory as above, type  - open specrunner.html
+- From the same directory as above type into your console - open specrunner.html

 ## Description